GENERAL MEETING 2022

 Dr Md.
 Khussairiee Ahmad, Independent Non-Executive Director

 The consideration of resolutions at the Annual General Meeting is important.
 Your Directors believe that it is essential that the voting intentions of all shareholders are taken into account, not just those who are able to attend the Annual General Meeting.
-Unless a poll is demanded voting at this AGM will be by a show of hands.
-Shareholders (or their duly appointed proxies) attending the Annual General Meeting will have the opportunity to ask questions and vote on each resolution.
+It is for this reason that all resolutions at the Annual General Meeting are voted on by way of a poll rather than a show of hands, as this allows the votes of all shareholders to be counted.
+Shareholders (or their duly appointed proxies) attending the Annual General Meeting will still have the opportunity to ask questions and vote on each resolution.

-You will find set out at the end of this document a notice convening the Annual General Meeting of the Company for 4.30 p.m. on 23 September 2021, at which the following resolutions will be proposed:
+You will find set out at the end of this document a notice convening the Annual General Meeting of the Company for 4.30 p.m.
+(Malaysian Time) on 29 September 2022, at which resolutions will be proposed:

-1. To receive and adopt the Company’s Annual Report and Accounts for the financial year ended 31 March 2021, and the Directors’ Report and the Independent Auditors’ Report on those accounts;
+to receive and adopt the Company’s Annual Report and Accounts for the financial year ended on 31 March 2022, and the Directors’ Report and the Independent Auditors’ Report on those accounts;

-2. to reappoint Crowe U.K LLP as the auditors of the Company until the conclusion of the next Annual General Meeting and to authorise the Directors to determine the level of the remuneration of the auditors;
+to re-appoint Shipleys LLP as the auditors of the Company until the conclusion of the next Annual General Meeting and to authorise the Directors to determine the level of the remuneration of the auditors;

-Resolutions 1 and 2 are self-explanatory.
+Resolutions 1 and 5 are self-explanatory.
 Information on the other resolutions is provided below.
-Resolutions 1 to 3 are ordinary resolutions which require to be passed with the approval of a simple majority of shareholders present and voting in person or by proxy or authorised representative.
+Resolutions 1 to 6 are ordinary resolutions which require to be passed with the approval of a simple majority of shareholders present and voting in person or by proxy or authorised representative.
 On a show of hands each shareholder so present has one vote, but should a poll be demanded each such shareholder has one vote for each share held by him or her.
-Resolution 4 is a special resolution that requires to be passed with the approval of 75% of shareholders attending the meeting and entitled to vote.
-As described above, the voting may be by a show of hands or by poll.
+Resolutions 7 and 8 are special resolutions that require to be passed with the approval of 75% of shareholders, attending the meeting and entitled to vote.
+As described above the voting may be by a show of hands or by poll.

 Action to be taken

 A form of proxy for use at the Annual General Meeting is enclosed.
-Shareholders are advised to complete and return the form of proxy in accordance with the instructions printed on it so as to arrive at the offices of our company secretary , London Registrars Ltd, Suite A, 6 Honduras Street, London EC1Y 0TH, as soon as possible, but in any event no later than 9:30 a.m.
-(BST) on 21 September 2021.
+Shareholders are advised to complete and return the form of proxy in accordance with the instructions printed on it so as to arrive at the Company’s registered office at MSP Corporate Services Limited at Eastcastle House, 27/28 Eastcastle Street, London W1W 8DH, United Kingdom, as soon as possible, but in any event no later than 4.30 p.m.
+Malaysian time (9.30 a.m.
+BST) on 27 September 2022.
 The return of a form of proxy or the electronic appointment of a proxy does not preclude you from attending and voting at the Annual General Meeting if you so wish.

 The Directors consider that the resolutions to be proposed at the Annual General Meeting are in the best interests of the Company and its shareholders, and they recommend shareholders to vote in favour of the resolutions.